danmcCs111/ApplicationBuilder/README.md

 In the drive and directory desired

-(Recommend saving on a seperate external SSD for portability of the app as well as files accumulated and database entries)
+(Recommend saving on a seperate external SSD for portability of the app and for accumulated files and database entries)

+(close the chrome browser manually to save any preferences like logins/ which monitor & size to show in during opening)

 Run: